 - Cataracts (cloudy patches begin to develop on your eyes lens).

 Can blurred vision be prevented?

-- Always wash your hands before putting in contact lenses
+- Washing your hands before putting in contact lenses.

-- Always wear sunglasses when out in the sun
+- Wearing sunglasses when out in the sun.

-- Consume a diet rich in healthy fats such as nuts and seeds, and antioxidants such as leafy vegetables.
-A high intake of vitamins A and C is also recommended.
+- Consume vitamins and supplements for eye health, such as a diet rich in healthy fats such as nuts and seeds, and antioxidants such as leafy vegetables.
+A high intake of vitamins A and C is also recommended ¹⁶.